dfailing/davidfailing.com/content/post/2021-05-18-kevin-kelly-s-unsolicited-advice/index.md

 projects: []
 ---

-On the occasion of his [68th](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/) and [69th](https://kk.org/thetechnium/99-additional-bits-of-unsolicited-advice/) birthdays, technologist Kevin Kelly posted compendia of his favorite "pithy bits of unsolicited advice," and I thought I'd call out my favorites from the two lists.
+On the occasions of his [68th](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/) and [69th](https://kk.org/thetechnium/99-additional-bits-of-unsolicited-advice/) birthdays, technologist Kevin Kelly posted compendia of his favorite "pithy bits of unsolicited advice," and I thought I'd call out my favorites from the two lists.
 Click through above to find your own favorites.

-* "... learn from those you diagree with..."
+* "... learn from those you disagree with..."
 * "...
 A deadline weeds out the extraneous and the ordinary.
 It prevents you from trying to make it perfect, so you have to make it different.
 Different is better."
 * "While listening to someone you love keep asking them `Is there more?`, until there is no more."
 * "Rule of 3 in conversation.
 To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time's answer is close to the truth."